trentrosenbaum/terraform-provider-fastly/website/docs/d/tls_configuration.html.markdown

 ~> **Warning:** The data source's filters are applied using an **AND** boolean operator, so depending on the combination of filters, they may become mutually exclusive.
 The `configuration_id` filter is excluded from this as it overrides the others.

-* `configuration_id` - (Optional) ID of the TLS configuration obtained from the Fastly API or another data source.
+* `id` - (Optional) ID of the TLS configuration obtained from the Fastly API or another data source.
 Overrides any other filters
 * `name` - (Optional) Custom name of the TLS configuration
 * `tls_protocols` - (Optional) TLS protocols available on the TLS configuration
 * `http_protocols` - (Optional) HTTP protocols available on the TLS configuration